patel-shivam/patel-shivam.github.io/research.md

 4. **Electronic Tilt Estimation using Neural Networks for Cell Tower Antennas**
    Artificial Intelligence Intern, [Reliance Industries Ltd.](https://www.ril.com/)
  ![Radiation Pattern of Towers](/images/tilt-estimation/tilt-estimation-tower-pattern.png){: width="600" }
-  Wireless communication has been made a commercially feasible option through large scale developement of cell tower grids.
-Optimizing antennas used in cell towers is  indispensible for improving wireless communication.
-With largescale deployment and utilisation, it is essential to plan resource allocation and directional specifications of antennas for maximum utility.
-This summer project was based on optimizing the electronic tilt of cell tower antennas.
+  Wireless communication has been made a commercially feasible option through large-scale development of cell tower grids.
+Optimizing antennas used in cell towers is  indispensable for improving wireless communication.
+With large-scale deployment and utilisation, it is essential to plan resource allocation and directional specifications of antennas for maximum utility.
+This summer research project was based on optimizing the electronic tilt of cell tower antennas.
   Read more [here](pages/tilt-estimation.md).

 5. **Time Series Anomaly Detection**
   RnD Project | [Prof. Nikhil Karamchandani](https://sites.google.com/site/nikhilkaram/) | [Applied Materials](https://www.appliedmaterials.com/)
    ![Anomaly Detection in Random Data](/images/tsad-images/prediction-lite.png){: width="750" }
    ![Anomaly Detection in Sinusoidal Data](/images/tsad-images/prediction_sin.png){: width="750" }
-  This is an ongoing research project under Prof. Nikhil Karamchandani.
-We are currently working on designing robust anomaly detection algorithms.
-Use case requirements for different metrics like precision-recall tradeoff, lookback-data size, unreliability of seasonal trends etc. need to be taken into account.
-Time Series Anomaly Detection has in itself an ML model trying to forecast the upcoming value, and a discriminator algorithm that classifies the actual obtained datapoint as anomalous or otherwise depending on difference between the forecasted and received values.
+   I worked with Prof. Nikhil Karamchandani on Anomaly Detection in Semi-Periodic Data with unidirectional Anomalies.
+We used the predictor-discriminator setting for anomaly detection, where a predictor model predicts an upcoming datapoint, and discriminator model determines if the observed datapoint is an anomaly based on difference between actual and predicted values.
+I implemented the accumulator and Gaussian tail discriminators, and the Fourier, LSTM, Bidirectional RNN predictors.

 6. **Stochastic Climate Modelling**
   Research Internship, [Prof. Sandeep Juneja](https://www.tcs.tifr.res.in/~sandeepj/), [TIFR](https://www.tifr.res.in/)